uchilaka/react-i18next-examples/README.md

 ## Getting started

-You can review these to get started - or skip them all and just look at the project code 😉
+You can review these to get started - or skip them all and just look at the project code 😉.
+Tip: start at `./src/components/LegalTerms`.

 > I found thinking about how they could all come together to `do the thing` that I needed in my project and found the best way to groc it for myself was to get in there.
 So I did... then thought I'd share so perhaps you don't have to 🤞🏾